tanchongmin/agentjo/contrib/Fun_AgentJo_Projects/Text-Based Adventure/README.md

 # Interactive Text Game
-Customise your adventure with prompts that cater to your interests!
+Customise your adventure with scenarios that cater to your interests!
 Example:

 ## MasterChef
-Prompt:
+Scenario Prompt:
 ```
 MasterChef Game - You are a chef competing in MasterChef and you seek to impress Gordon Ramsay, one of the judges, so that you may win first place.
 ```
 ![images](masterchef.jpeg)

 ## Evolution Game
-Prompt:
+Scenario Prompt:
 ```
 Evolution Game - The game only has two types of options: Choose Ability or Evolve
 Player can either choose new abilities for the current organism, or evolve into a new one.